harris221212/My-Programs/readme.md

 To add bookmark, run `rofiA.py` and paste in the text you want to save.
 To access bookmark, run `rofiB.py` and press `Enter` over desired text.
 It will be copied to the clipboard.

+## appleMusic.py

+Used to download album art from Apple Music in high quality.

+### Setup

+`pip3 install requests`
+Install aria2c

+### Usage

+`python3 appleMusic.py link artist_name`
+The link should be a link to either an an artists albums page, or ep/singles page. (e.g. LINK or LINK)

+The output will be a `.sh` file. `chmod +x toDownload.sh` to make excecutable, and then run it.